filmhubhq/filmhubhq.github.io/one-sheets/producers.md

 * **Multi-channel distribution strategy** gets more exposure and independence
 * **No gatekeepers** - no more "little audience for this" or "doesn't travel well".
 Instead, open access to all international streaming video markets.
-* **Full control** over promotion plans, spending, release, windowing, etc.
+* **Full control** over promotion plans, spending, release, windowing.
+Get the same marketing as the studios, without the big spend and a la carte.
 * **In profit faster** - no fees, no deductions, no murky accounting and waterfalls, get paid from the first view
 * **Save time and money** with higher rates, no distribution expenses, no buyer screenings or markets to travel to
 * **Be truly independent** in both business and creative.
-New a la carte distribution and promotion "2.0".

 {: .page-header }
 # Use cases